 Enabled will turn the feature on if it has been disabled.

-AuditMode will detect PUAs but will not block them.
+AuditMode will detect PUAs without blocking them.

 See Use PowerShell cmdlets to configure and run Windows Defender Antivirus and Defender cmdlets for more information on how to use PowerShell with Windows Defender Antivirus.

 PUA events are reported in the Windows Event Viewer, but not in Microsoft Endpoint Configuration Manager or in Intune.

 You can turn on email notifications to receive mail about PUA detections.

 See Troubleshoot event IDs for details on viewing Windows Defender Antivirus events.
 PUA events are recorded under event ID 1160.